sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * 2001:db8:deca:abce::

 	Answer
-	The correct answer is 2001:db8:deca::.
-Each hexadecimal character represents 4 binary bits.
-The first 12 characters correspond to 48 bits.
-2001:db8:deca:abce:: would have the /64 prefix, 2001:db8:: would have the /32 prefix, and 2001: would have the /16 prefix.
+	The correct answer is 2001:db8:deca::. **Each hexadecimal character represents 4 binary bits**. **The first 12 characters correspond to 48 bits.** 2001:db8:deca:abce:: would have the /64 prefix, 2001:db8:: would have the /32 prefix, and 2001: would have the /16 prefix.
 --------
-BR2# show ip route
+**BR2# show ip route**
 <... output omitted ...>

 Gateway of last resort is 172.16.2.3 to network 0.0.0.0